Brickell City Centre: Towers

 Towering over the five-story mall complex that covers the majority of three city blocks are three high rises, known as EAST, Reach, and Rise.
 Each is just over 500 ft with about 45 floors.
 The residential towers were "topped-out" in 2015 and began occupancy in 2016.

-There is also a proposed tower known as One Brickell Centre.
-Its height has been approved by the FAA and it would be the tallest building in Miami.
+There is also a proposed tower known as One Brickell City Centre, which was scaled back and cancelled in the early 2020s.
+Its 1,000 ft height had been approved by the FAA and it would be the tallest building in Miami.
 While no official start date was given for One Brickell City Centre, Swire reported that it would be after the completion of phase one.
 There is also a plan for a more modest second phase tower known as "North Squared" that would be at SE 6 Street.
 Similarly to the first three towers, it would be a little over 500 ft with just under 50 floors, as well as over 700 additional parking spaces than the several as part of the current underground garage.
-One Brickell Centre would be the tallest building in Miami by a large margin, beating the Panorama Tower by over 150 ft, though other supertall (1,000 ft+) buildings have been proposed in Miami, with the 1,049 ft Waldorf Astoria Miami at 300 Biscayne Boulevard currently under construction in Downtown.
+One Brickell Centre would have been tallest building in Miami by a large margin in the 2010s, though several other supertall (1,000 ft+) buildings have since been proposed or begun construction in Miami, including the 1,049 ft Waldorf Astoria Miami currently under construction in Downtown Miami to top out in late 2026.